balenaltd/handbook/README.md

 A pull request will be created and another member of the team will need to review your changes first, before it's committed to the handbook repo.

 Reviews can be carried out by any other team member, so just ask!
-You can either ask someone directly or add a reviewer on the pull request itself (use the cog icon in the reviewers box on the top right).
+You can either ask someone directly or add reviewers on the pull request itself (use the cog icon in the reviewers box on the top right).

 You can see your pull request by visiting the pull request tab on the handbook repo and clicking on it from the list.